 - If you need to back out of an area, or the functionality altogether, just press the Esc key.
 You can then select new options, or completely start over.

-Learn more tricks that can make your working life easier by taking an Excel course, or a class in another application of the MS Office Suite, with Mission Critical Training
+Learn more tricks that can make your working life easier by taking a live or online Excel course, or a class in another application of the MS Office Suite, with Mission Critical Training